meejah/txtorcon/docs/installing.rst

    Twisted 11.1.0 or newer.
 Twisted 15.4.0+ works with Python3, and so does txtorcon (if you find something broken on Py3 please file a bug).

--  `GeoIP <https://www.maxmind.com/app/python>`_: **optional** provides location
-   information for ip addresses; you will want to download GeoLite City from `MaxMind <https://www.maxmind.com/app/geolitecity>`_ or pay them for more accuracy.
-Or use tor-geoip, which makes this sort-of optional, in that we'll query Tor for the IP if the GeoIP database doesn't have an answer.
-It also does ASN lookups if you installed that MaxMind database.

 -  development: `Sphinx <http://sphinx.pocoo.org/>`_ if you want to build the documentation.
 In that case you'll also need something called ``python-repoze.sphinx.autointerface`` (at least in Debian) to build